UnCoqui/TA100-GitFlowWebsite/4_CloneWebsite.md

 %git checkout -b <firstnameFeature>
 ```

  The `%git checkout -b` is doing TWO commands at once and is good practice.
 It is creating a branch **AND** checking it out with option `-b`.
 To just create a branch you can use the following command `git branch <branchName>`.
-However, you will have to remember to check it out.
-To avoid this painful mistake when creating a new branch just use `%git checkout -b`.
+However, you will have to remember to check it out.. . and if you don't checkout the new branch you will be making changes to the main/master branch.
+Which means you would be breaking the social contract!
+To avoid this painful mistake of forgetting to switch to a newly created branch when creating a new branch just use `%git checkout -b`.

  To switch to a branch you will use `git checkout <branchName>`.
-You will have to use this lateron.
+We will use this later on.

 ### 5. Checkout the new branch:
 STOP!
 Always check to see what branch you are on.
 To check to see what branch you are working on enter the following command in Terminal: